 1. Select The Right Mortar for Aesthetics

-Glass tile can be manufactured in a number of different styles – including clear or translucent with a colored body or translucent with a colored backing.
-The color and composition of the mortar you select can have an effect on the installation’s final appearance, especially with clear or translucent tile.
+Glass tile can be manufactured in many different styles – including clear, translucent with a colored body, or translucent with a colored backing.
+The color and composition of the mortar you select can affect the installation’s final appearance, especially with clear or translucent tile.
 Keep in mind that white mortars tend to produce a more pleasing and consistent appearance.
-We recommend TEC® AccuColor® Unsanded Grout (white cement-based colors only) mixed with Xtra Flex™ Acrylic Mortar Additive as a bonding mortar for some types of glass tile.
-Read our Technical Bulletin for more guidance.
+We recommend TEC® Super Flex® for most glass tile installations.
+Another option for smaller grout joints (1/8” or less) is AccuColor® Unsanded Grout (white cement-based colors only) mixed with Xtra Flex™ Acrylic Mortar Additive.
+Choosing this option allows you more options for the color of the setting material that is seen through glass tile.

 2. Choose the Right Mortar for Performance